revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-141.What is used to represent Strings in Python.
-Is double quotes used for String representation or single quotes used for String representation in Python?
+141. What is used to represent Strings in Python?
+Are single or double quotes used for String representation in Python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In python double quotes used for String representation and single quotes used for String representation.
-This both work in Python.
-Most usable way by PEP 8 is in double quotes.
+In python, double quotes are used for String representation and single quotes are used for String representation.
+These work in Python.
+The most used way by PEP 8 is in double quotes.

 </details>